 Exterior & Styling

 The changes that make the Canyon into a Denali are subtle, maybe too subtle.
 The idea behind the full-size GMC Yukon Denali SUV always has been to provide Cadillac Escalade levels of luxury without the ostentatious styling and exorbitant price.
-That philosophy carries over here, with the Canyon receiving a chrome grille and tubular side steps, unique wheels and a standard spray-in bedliner.
+That philosophy carries over here, with the GMC Canyon Denali receiving a chrome grille and tubular side steps, unique wheels and a standard spray-in bedliner.
 If you aren’t paying close attention to the grille, you wouldn’t know that this is anything other than a nice Canyon; the Denali chrome additions aren’t all that extraordinary.
 It’s still a very good looking truck, but it merely looks a little different from the SLT trim, not more luxurious or expensive.

 How It Drives

 The 3.6-liter V-6 engine powering the 2017 GMC Canyon is actually different from the 3.6-liter under the hood of the 2016, though it has the same displacement and similar output and fuel economy.
 The engine is a version of the one that debuted in the new Camaro.
 Suffice it to say that it behaves like the old one, with smoothness and power that’s welcome, and missing from some competitors such as the V-6 in the Toyota Tacoma.
-The engine gains 3 horsepower over the 2016 model, bringing it to 308 hp, and ups torque by 6 pounds-feet for 275 pounds-feet.
+The engine gains 3 horsepower over the 2016 model, bringing it to 308 hp, and ups torque by 6 pounds-feet for 275 lb.-ft.
 It also adds variable valve timing, cylinder deactivation and a few other refinements that you’ll likely never notice.
 Unlike the Camaro, it does not feature a stop-start function.

 More notable is the addition of the new eight-speed automatic, which is geared differently from the old six-speed and brings a newfound sprightliness to the Canyon’s performance.
-The Canyon feels quicker off the line, more eager to pass on the highway and just more responsive in general.
+The GMC Canyon feels quicker off the line, more eager to pass on the highway and just more responsive in general.
 On the highway, those two extra gears enable the Canyon to cruise more quietly, with the engine ticking over at just about 1,200-1,300 rpm, enabling a calm and relatively noise-free cruising speed.
 There’s more wind noise than engine noise at speed, and the same civilized, well-damped, comfortable ride that we remember from other models remains.

 Fuel economy is the big question with this new 3.6-liter motor and eight-speed automatic, and turning to the EPA for answers isn’t going to help: The agency changed the test methodology from 2016 to 2017, so it appears as if the Canyon lost 1 mpg in its combined ratings.
 GM also says that it’s retuned the overall powertrain combination for better drivability, which can sometimes impinge on overall fuel economy (It’s a balance, after all).
 Thankfully, we did real-world fuel economy testing with the ’16 back in our 2016 Midsize Pickup Challenge, where the ’16 GMC Canyon SLE turned in a 22.0-mpg average over a 165-mile loop of mixed city and highway driving.
 That same loop run with the ’17 Canyon Denali in nearly identical conditions turned in an observed 20.5-mpg performance.

-This worse performance may be due to the additional weight the Denali carries over the SLE — the ’16 SLE crew cab 4x4 short bed weighed an observed 4,440 pounds, while the ’17 Denali tipped the local scales at 4,620 pounds.
+This worse performance may be due to the additional weight the GMC Canyon Denali carries over the SLE — the ’16 SLE crew cab 4x4 short bed weighed an observed 4,440 pounds, while the ’17 Denali tipped the local scales at 4,620 pounds.
 It could be due to a different final gearing or the different engine tuning that makes the 2017 Canyon more fun and responsive to drive.
-Still, with the powertrain changes, I expected the Denali to turn in a better fuel-economy performance than it did.
+Still, with the powertrain changes, I expected the GMC Canyon Denali to turn in a better fuel-economy performance than it did.
 If fuel economy is important to you, perhaps the 2.8-liter Duramax diesel engine would be a better option — I recorded an observed 28.8 mpg in that configuration in 2016.

 The Denali line is supposed to be the top luxury trim for the GMC brand, but the Canyon version doesn’t feel any more luxurious than the SLT I tested a few months prior or all that different from the SLE I drove not long before that.
 This could be because there isn’t all that much that’s different inside — GMC has added a leather interior in Jet Black with heated and ventilated seats (exclusive to the Denali trim), some unique dashboard trim, and Denali logo sill plates and floormats.
 The rest of the Denali goodies come in the form of equipment that can be had as options on lesser trims but are standard at this level, such as a heated steering wheel, a navigation system with an 8-inch touchscreen, automatic climate control, Bose audio system and more.
 It’s nice, but it’s not special.

-Like the rest of the Canyon range, the Denali is comfortable and well-appointed, with decent interior materials quality and excellent outward visibility.
+Like the rest of the Canyon range, the GMC Canyon Denali is comfortable and well-appointed, with decent interior materials quality and excellent outward visibility.
 The front seats are supportive and properly adjustable, but legroom is still a bit tight in the backseat.
 This isn’t a full-size pickup, despite it being within a few inches of full-size pickups from the 1990s.
 Headroom is plentiful, unlike in the Tacoma, and there’s plenty of width in the cabin, unlike in the Nissan Frontier.
 You could use a Canyon as a daily driver without any compromise in comfort, making it somewhat of a more sensible choice than the larger Sierra for a weekend-warrior pickup buyer.